developerPCR/panda-core-dev-docu-PCR/docs/plus/pwa.md

 # PWA - Progressive Web Apps

-We have a functional base for PWA, you can check the file `public/manifest.json` and changes things accordingly.
+<h2>We have a functional base for PWA </h2>
+You can check the file `public/manifest.json` and changes things accordingly.

 As soon as the user is opening your website, this will automatically suggest to install the application in their mobile devices.